simonemberton/Introduction_to_Creative_Coding/session_08/session_08.md

 We're going to create a pop up alert in our browser.

-In the head of your add a pair of script tags.
+In the head of your page add a pair of script tags.

 Create a function called sayHello in the script tags.